NeuralEnsemble/cobrawap/README.rst

 License
 =======
-The wavescalephant project is open source software and is licensed under the GNU General Public License v3 or later.
+The Modular-Wave-Analysis-Pipeline project is open-source software and is licensed under the GNU General Public License v3 or later.